hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 the leader.

 Once a cluster has a leader, it is able to accept new log entries.
-A client can request that a leader append a new log entry: from Raft's perspective, a log entry is an opaque binary blob.
+A client can request that a leader append a new log entry (from Raft's perspective, a log entry is an opaque binary blob).
 The leader then writes the entry to durable storage and attempts to replicate to a quorum of followers.
 Once the log entry is considered *committed*, it can be *applied* to a finite state machine.
-The finite state machine is application specific, and in Consul's case, we use [BoltDB](https://github.com/boltdb/bolt) to maintain cluster state.
+The finite state machine is application specific; in Consul's case, we use [BoltDB](https://github.com/boltdb/bolt) to maintain cluster state.

 Obviously, it would be undesirable to allow a replicated log to grow in an unbounded